ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 ### Exercise - experiments with subnet masks

+In the previous exercise, we saw that if there is no rule in a routing table that applies to a packet's destination address, the packet will not be sent and a "Network unreachable" error is raised.

+However, you may recall that in previous experiments, we exchanged packets between hosts without adding any rules to their routing tables!
+This is because when a network interface is configured with an IP address and subnet mask, a "directly connected network" rule is *automatically* added to the routing table.
+This rule applies to all destination addresses in the same subnet as the network interface, and says to send all traffic directly (without an "next hop" router) from that interface.

+Because of the automatically added rule, a Host A can send to Host B if Host B's IP address is within the range of addresses in Host A's subnet.
+If Host B's IP address is not within the range of addresses in Host A's subnet, then there will be no automatically added rule that applies to messages to Host B. Under these circumstances, either (1) a rule must be added, or (2) the packet will not be sent, and a "Network unreachable" error is returned.

+In summary, two hosts on the same network segment can reach one another only if

+* **either** their IP addresses and subnet masks are configured so that they are in the same subnet,
+* **or** a rule has been added to their routing tables to describe which interface to send the packets from.

+**otherwise**, the sender will observe a "Network unreachable" error.

+---

 For this experiment, you will need *two* terminals on *each* host in your topology.
 Set up your terminal application accordingly.